Prior Claims & Lawsuits Against Uber May Be Why

 But the Uber never came.
 He assumed the problem was just some sort of glitch or mistake.
 So, he tried ordering again.
 This time the reservation was refused.
 He tried again using other payment methods.
 Refused, refused, and refused.

-Then Davis’ wife tried to order an Uber with her account.
+Mr. Davis’ wife then tried to order an Uber with her account.
 Refused again.

-The bank said that the credit cards were operational and had not been frozen.
+The bank said that the credit cards were operational.
 The couple was perplexed.
 Why were Uber requests declined when there were no issues with any of their credit cards?

 After a few fruitless calls to Uber support and some internet research they began to suspect that Uber may have blackballed their accounts.
 But why?